 There are predefined cycles in table X3.1 of ASTM G155 that can be used when doing xenon arc testing.
 Should you need guidance in deciding which test cycle or test conditions should be used for your specific needs; please feel free to contact us.
-Our experts will be happy assist you to get the best accelerated weathering test possible.
+Our experts will be happy to assist you to get the best accelerated weathering test possible.

 ASTM G155 vs. ASTM G154